 One trend gives way to another.
 The netbook fad appears to be dying down while tablet computers are on the up-and-up.
-The tablet era began in April with the release of the Apple iPad.
+The tablet era began with the release of the Apple iPad.
 Now that a handful of worthy competitors have hit the market (or will soon), it’s high time to start looking more closely at this exciting new trend in personal computing.

 What Is Different About Tablets?